ESOUIMods/MasterMerchant/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog for 3.5.06

+- Updated Refresh routine.
+Reverted some aspects of it now that LibHistoire has been updated.
+It was taking too long again.

+## ChangeLog for 3.5.05

+- Added methods to prevent (significant) FPS drop when a new sale is added while the Master Merchant window is open.
+This is because I am starting to see new sales show again while online.
+- Updated /mm dups
+- Updated /mm clean to remove invalid item links
+- Added additional routines to verify invalid item links

+NOTE: The focus of invalid item links in the current versions will be explained in a sticky post.
+Please watch the comments section's sticky post for an update with an important announcement.
+There will also be an additional documentation update.

+## ChangeLog for 3.5.04

+- Adjusted Refresh routine so it will stop after events are sent even after an upcoming change to LibHistoire.

+## ChangeLog for 3.5.03

+- Added more verification for malformed item links.

+NOTE: I forgot something in 3.5.02, so it's not available.

+## ChangeLog for 3.5.01

+- Updated refresh routine to announce when refresh is finished.
+The spinner in the Master merchant window will also stop spinning as well.

+## ChangeLog for 3.5.00

+- Fixed Gamepad errors when listing items.

+NOTE: Thanks to Lyelu I have a gamepad that works with ESO.
+I can not promise anything but I am looking into how to add some of the simple basic features to the Gamepad UI.
+Although I hear that since the Gamepad usage is so low, according to ZOS that some mod authors use some Gamepad aspects of the game for convenience in keyboard mods.
+Meaning, it breaks the Gamepad portion of the game.

+## ChangeLog for 3.4.9

+- Added additional search index values
+- Added routine for expanding Libhistoire when using the refresh button.
+(Still in testing)
+- Added Popup Item Data to Master Merchant window for convenience

+## ChangeLog for 3.4.8

+- Fixed some minor typos
+- Fixed search index values.
+The API has changed enough that the search terms were a bit broken.
+Items you are searching for should show up correctly now.
+Such as a green or purple heavy helm.
+- Added initial lookup tables for upcoming changes to Saved Vars files
+- Removed old auto next feature for the guild store.
+It was no longer used and it's just a bad idea especially when AGS is active because at least for AGS it will break it.

+## ChangeLog for 3.4.7

+- Update to ShoppingList extension to prevent duplicate items.
+Delete your ShoppingList.lua from your SavedVariables to reset it.

+## ChangeLog for 3.4.6

+- Added optional MM extension, ShoppingList

+NOTE: Rothry has suggested this addition and at the time it did not seem like something I would add.
+Mainly because I am not sure I want to know everything I purchased.
+However, I am in the process of learning more about the MM Window, ZOS Scroll Lists, and other more complex parts of this beast of a mod.
+For that reason it is packaged with the mod and can be enabled or disabled.
+I hope you enjoy it.

+EDIT: 12-9-2020; I will be overhauling both MM and the ShoppingList.
+The data for MM will be preserved and kept.
+The data from the ShoppingList will not be preserved because I will be obtaining different sales data from traders either from AGS or the vanilla UI if you do not have AGS installed or active.

+## ChangeLog for 3.4.5

+- Added the remaining help icons for the settings menu

+NOTE: Still working on the documentation but as I have time to complete each section it will help explain the various options.

+## ChangeLog for 3.4.4

+- Restored color to the deal calculator when viewing items in the guild store

+NOTE: Still looking into all the challenges for localizing the currency format and colorization.
+Thank you for your patience.

+## ChangeLog for 3.4.3

+- Opps forgot other language strings for new menu options

+## ChangeLog for 3.4.2

+- Updated settings menu including help icons that go directly to the documentation.
+- Updated LibGuildRoster setup to attempt to control the columns better until the next update to the library.

+## ChangeLog for 3.4.1

+- Bugfix for not stopping LibHistoire properly during Refresh

+## ChangeLog for 3.4.0

+- Opps forgot other language strings for key-bind

+## ChangeLog for 3.3.9

+- Fix for setting days of history lower then 30
+- Added key-bind to toggle History Graph

+## ChangeLog for 3.3.8

+- Added a 3rd Focus which can be used for CTRL + SHIFT for example
+- Changed the name of the Master merchant window.
+See documentation.
+Link is on the description page.- - Made sure when displaying values in the inventory that the gold color is yellow
+- Made sure the custom time range updates for the drop down menu

+## ChangeLog for 3.3.7

+- Opps forgot to add the new data pool to the manifest file

+## ChangeLog for 3.3.6

+- Bugfix for blacklist
+- Fix typo in setting menu
+- Added toggle for guild roster columns.
+Requires UI reload.
+- Writs with the same item ID will be grouped together now.

+NOTE: Prior to having Writs the last part of the item link was for potions only.
+This caused MM to treat writs of the same type but a different voucher count as different.
+I will be adding a new system for writs in a future version.

+## ChangeLog for 3.3.5

+- Updated gold price label to use in game API formatting.(Meaning less numbers with a decimal of '.00' This should also add some formatting for non English users.
+I will be testing this more.
+- Added lookup table so that if you hover over an item twice, and no sales have been added, the tooltip needs to reconstruct less information.
+Should make tooltips take a little less time to draw for items have have close to 5000 sales in the MM database.
+There isn't much I can do to improve this more.
+Remember too much of a good thing... you can easily see trends with less data points over the same amount of time.

+## ChangeLog for 3.3.4

+- Added option to select mean or median when calculation outliers.

+For a range from 1 to 999 the data with the mean could give you and average of 89 and with the median 42.
+While other items like chromium grains, you may not see much of a difference.
+You could have way more data points.
+For example 44 compared to 3000.
+Therefore the chromium grains will have a much more focused range.
+Nobody wants to buy chromium grains for 125,000.
+The shear quantity of data points make chromium grains show a more meaningful trend then another item with less then 100 sales.

 ## ChangeLog for 3.3.3

 - Added toggle to use the default range for tooltips, for inventory as well.